doctorwithclara/doctorwithclara/README.md

 #Hi!
-#I'm John Oswald
-#This is a repositry for my personal project files
+I'm John Oswald.
+This is a repositry for my personal project files.